stonegold546/website/content/post/testing-covariance-based-sems.md

 32  f2 =~  x2  0.017 -0.011   -0.010   0.4 21.870 0.997     (nm)
 37  f3 =~  x1  0.014  0.015    0.013   0.4  9.700 0.876     (nm)
 40  f3 =~  x4  0.003 -0.003   -0.003   0.4 52.995 1.000     (nm)
+```

-# See the first line, suggesting I load x9 on f1.
-The power is high, the MI is
-# significant and the EPC is higher than .4 suggesting that this is some type
-# of misspecification that we should pay attention to.
+<sub>See the first line, suggesting I load x9 on f1.
+The power is high, the MI is significant and the EPC is higher than .4 suggesting that this is some type of misspecification that we should pay attention to.

-# However, the next line suggests I load x7 on f1.
-The power is high, the MI is
-# significant, but the EPC is .38, less than .4, suggesting that we do not
-# consider this misspecification to be high enough to warrant modifying the
+<sub>However, the next line suggests I load x7 on f1.
+The power is high, the MI is significant, but the EPC is .38, less than .4, suggesting that we do not consider this misspecification to be high enough to warrant modifying the model.
-# model.
 Same goes for a number of suggested modifications with decision epc:nm.

-# Then there is a final group with high power, but the MIs are not
-# statistically significant, so we can conclude there is no misspecification.
+<sub>Then there is a final group with high power, but the MIs are not statistically significant, so we can conclude there is no misspecification.

-# Note that you can also tell lavaan what constitutes high power using the
-# `high.power = ` argument.
-75% is what SSV use and lavaan's default but you
-# can be flexible.
+<sub>Note that you can also tell lavaan what constitutes high power using the `high.power = ` argument.
+75% is what SSV use and is lavaan's default but you can be flexible.

-```
+---

 Note that you make only one change to the model at a time.
 The EPC and MI, are calculated assuming other parameters are approximately correct, hence the way to run the steps above is to make one change, then re-request the MIs, EPC, and power from `lavaan`.